 As we continue to experience many economic challenges, business leaders are becoming more disciplined about their investments to ensure all their expenditures deliver a healthy ROI.
 With the odds of a US recession within the next year now at 30%, businesses will be tightening their budgets and looking to get the most out of each dollar spent.

-While many CX predictions involve using high-quality tools and technologies to deliver a seamless user experience, these investments must deliver clear business benefits, or they will be axed.
+While many CX predictions involve using high-quality tools and technologies, including CX analytics tools to deliver a seamless user experience, these investments must deliver clear business benefits, or they will be axed.
 And that’s going to be a major trend in the coming year.

 For example, if a business pays for a conversational AI to respond to customer queries online, the tool ought to bring clear benefits, such as driving more users to conversion.